samuelmasuy/Concordia-Schedule-to-Gcal/README.md

 1. Clone your fork.
 1. Create a branch to contain your change.
 1. Hack!
-1. Make sure everything is running well and closely follow [PEP 8][pep].
+1. Make sure everything is running well and closely follow [flake8][f8].
 1. Document in a README your new functionalities.
 1. Push the branch on GitHub.
 1. Send a pull request to this project.